 Oyster sauce is a dark and viscous sauce that first appeared in China.
 The original oyster sauce is prepared with oyster extracts, sugar, and a thickener.

 It is often used to add sweetness and saltiness to noodle dishes like chow mein, stir-fried vegetables, and to prepare glazes.

-This recipe is inspired by Lee Kum Kee’s vegetarian stir fry sauce, which is an alternative to oyster sauce.
-It has the same thick consistency, which is amazing for coating noodles and vegetables.
+This vegan version is inspired by Lee Kum Kee's vegetarian stir fry sauce, which is an alternative to oyster sauce.
+It has the same thick consistency as the original, which is perfect for coating noodles and vegetables.

 - Noodles: this sauce beautifully coats noodles, giving them the perfect balance of sweetness and saltiness.

 - Fried rice: For extra umami and a subtle sweetness.

 - Vegetable stir-fry: Stir in a couple of tablespoons of the sauce once your veggies are cooked and stir to coat.

 - Marinades: Combine with five-spice or sriracha for a delicious marinade!
 Perfect for tofu, tempeh, or seitan!

 - Dipping Sauce: Dilute with some water, add a squeeze of lime, and minced garlic.
 Delicious with steamed veggies, sushi, or even summer rolls.